-The iW1677 is a digital controller which uses a new, proprietary primary-side control technology to eliminate the opto-isolated feedback and secondary regulation circuits required in traditional designs.
+The iW1700 is a digital controller which uses a new, proprietary primary-side control technology to eliminate the optoisolated feedback and secondary regulation circuits required in traditional designs.
 This results in a low-cost solution for low power AC/DC adapters.
 The core PWM processor uses fixed-frequency Discontinuous Conduction Mode (DCM) operation at higher power levels and switches to variable frequency operation at light loads to maximize efficiency.
 Furthermore, Dialog's digital control technology enables fast dynamic response, tight output regulation, and full featured circuit protection with primary-side control.

-Referring to the block diagram in Figure 8.1, the iW1677 operates in peak current mode control.
-The digital logic control block generates the switching on-time and off-time information based on the output voltage and current feedback signal and provides commands to dynamically control the external BJT base current.
-The I{SENSE} is an analog input configured to sense the primary current in a voltage form.
-In order to achieve the peak current mode control and cycle-by-cycle current limit, the V{IPK} sets the threshold for the I{SENSE} to compare with, and it varies in the range of 0.23V (typical) and 1.00V (typical) under different line and load conditions.
+Referring to the block diagram in Figure 8.1, the digital logic control block generates the switching on-time and off-time information based on the output voltage and current feedback signal and provides commands to dynamically control the external BJT base current.
 The system loop is automatically compensated internally by a digital error amplifier.
 Adequate system phase margin and gain margin are guaranteed by design and no external analog components are required for loop compensation.
-The iW1677 uses an advanced digital control algorithm to reduce system design time and increase reliability.
+The iW1700 uses an advanced digital control algorithm to reduce system design time and increase reliability.